-Channel (4 bytes): For the SMB 2.002 and 2.1 dialects, this field MUST NOT be used and MUST be reserved.
+Channel (4 bytes): For the SMB 2.0.2 and 2.1 dialects, this field MUST NOT be used and MUST be reserved.
 The client MUST set this field to 0, and the server MUST ignore it on receipt.
 For the SMB 3.x dialect family, this field MUST contain exactly one of the following values:

 Value Meaning SMB2_CHANNEL_NONE 0x00000000 No channel information is present in the request.
 The WriteChannelInfoOffset and WriteChannelInfoLength fields MUST be set to zero by the client and MUST be ignored by the server.
 SMB2_CHANNEL_RDMA_V1 0x00000001 One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by WriteChannelInfoOffset and WriteChannelInfoLength fields.
-SMB2_CHANNEL_RDMA_V1_INVALIDATE 0x00000002 This value is valid only for the SMB 3.02 dialect.
-One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by the ReadChannelInfoOffset and ReadChannelInfoLength fields.
+SMB2_CHANNEL_RDMA_V1_INVALIDATE 0x00000002 This flag is not valid for the SMB 2.0.2, 2.1, and 3.0 dialects.
+One or more SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures

+Value Meaning as specified in [MS-SMBD] section 2.2.3.1 are present in the channel information specified by the ReadChannelInfoOffset and ReadChannelInfoLength fields.
 The server is requested to perform remote invalidation when responding to the request as specified in [MS-SMBD] section 3.1.4.2.